PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/AutoHost-Rolling.md

 ### Default Program Settings

 By default, the program will start the raid at 2:00.
 Everybody needs to be ready by then or the raid may fail.
-This can be changed by modifying `Lobby Wait Delay`.
+This can be changed by modifying "**Lobby Wait Delay**".

 ***